 Congress is also prevented from suspending the “Writ of Habeas Corpus.”
-Congress cannot pass “Bills of Attainder” or created “Ex Post facto Laws.”
+Congress cannot pass “Bills of Attainder” or create “Ex Post facto Laws.”
 The Congress is also prohibited from granting “Title(s) of Nobility.”
 The primary function of Habeas Corpus is to release someone from unlawful imprisonment.
 If someone is in custody of law enforcement unjustly, a lawyer may appear before a federal judge to secure an order (writ) that would challenge the unjust confinement.
 A Bill of Attainder is any legislation (law) that punishes a group without a hearing or trial.
 An Ex Post Facto law is a law which provides for the infliction of punishment upon a person for an act done which, when it was committed, was not a crime.
 Thus, if a person committed a particular act that was not a crime at the time, but that act later became criminalized by the creation of a “new” law, the person who committed that act previous to the new law cannot be punished.

 Assignment: In a paragraph write why you think the authors of the Constitution thought it was important to limit the power of a congress to suspend Habeas Corpus, pass a Bill of Attainder or create Ex Post Facto Laws.